JoshCHYeh0825/BU_CASCS680/PA3_Fall_2025_ChihHanYeh/README.md

 ## Test Case 1: Reset

-When the 'R' key is pressed the following happens to reset the scenario (2 preys, 1 predator):
+When the 'R' key is pressed the following are called to reset the scenario (2 preys, 1 predator):

 * `self.topLevelComponent.clear()`  - Clears all existing child objects (all creatures and food)
 * `self.vivarium = Vivarium(self, self.shaderProg, sceneType='default')` - Instantiates a new Vivarium object, rebuilding the tank, environment objects and the default number of creatures